Krasnyanskiy/spark-tasks/README.md

 # Overview

-`Spark Tasks` is a simple solution for problems that we need to solve using `Apache Spark` and given Dataset.
+`Spark Tasks` is a simple solution for problems that we need to solve using `Apache Spark` on given Dataset.

 ## Dataset (example)